 Answer: If you only have liability coverages, you’re out of luck for fixing your car.
 If you have collision insurance, it will cover your back bumper -- but only if the cost of repairs is more than your deductible amount.

 I always recommend using your car insurance for the big things and taking care of little things on your own.
 So, even if the repair costs are just a bit more than your deductible, I’d suggest you pay out of pocket instead of filing an auto insurance claim.
 This will keep a claim from going on your record and affecting your future car insurance rates.

-It’s possible that one small accident claim like this won’t result in you receiving a surcharge (it varies by state and insurer), but you don’t know what the future holds.
+It’s possible that one small accident claim like this won’t result in you receiving a surcharge, but you don’t know what the future holds.
 You could be in another accident next month and have to use your collision coverage again for that.
 Two accidents in such a short period of time would almost certainly result in a surcharge at renewal time.

 You should be very happy that you didn’t hit the hydrant so hard as to cause it to topple over or otherwise lose water.
 Many water authorities will charge a driver for the water as well as the hydrant– and that can add up to thousands of dollars quickly.

 Your property damage liability coverage will pay, up to your limits, for damages you do to other people’s property.
 So, if the hydrant was damaged and you receive a letter requesting compensation, you should contact your auto insurance company so that your property damage liability will cover it.